Sat727/Xbox-Party-Tools-Discord/README.md

 ## Documentation

-Well, I mostly open sourced this so people could make modifications for themselves, if needed.
-Essentially this is meant to interact with discord to make the API calls to discord to make the crashes happen on Discord.
-You will need to sync the commands to whichever Discord guild you invite the bot to so the commands will appear in the server.
-This can be done easily, please refer to the [Discord.py Documentation](https://discordpy.readthedocs.io/en/stable/).
+I primarily open-sourced this project to allow others to modify it according to their needs.
+The main goal is to interact with Discord, triggering API calls that can cause crashes within the platform.
+To ensure the commands appear in your server, you'll need to sync them with the specific Discord guild where you invite the bot.
+This process is straightforward for detailed guidance, please refer to the [Discord.py Documentation](https://discordpy.readthedocs.io/en/stable/).

 #### Main commands/features: